Skip to content

 Details

-• Only after the current input stream completes, the next input stream's data will be emitted to the new stream
+• Only after the current input stream completes will the next input stream's data be emitted to the new stream.

-• When all input streams unsubscribe, the new stream also unsubscribes
+• When all input streams unsubscribe, the new stream also unsubscribes.

-• At any time, only one input stream's data will be emitted; data from other streams will be ignored until their turn
+• At any time, only one input stream's data will be emitted; data from other streams will be ignored until their turn.

-• After all input streams complete, the new stream also completes
+• After all input streams complete, the new stream also completes.

-• If no input parameters are provided, an empty stream is created but will not emit any data
+• If no input parameters are provided, an empty stream is created but will not emit any data.

 Examples